 After all, the latter can be a great indication of what you might experience after handing over your hard-earned money.

-In the end, Qualia Mind features a meaningfully larger ingredients formulation than many of the brain supplements we’ve investigated in the past.
+In the end, Qualia Mind features a meaningfully larger ingredient formulation than many of the brain supplements we’ve investigated in the past.

-With all of this said, we think it’s positive that Neurohacker Collective stands behind Qualia Mind with a 100-day refund policy, so—after visiting with your doctor, of course—you might not have much more to lose than return S&H charges if it doesn’t meet your needs and preferences.
+With all of this said, we think it’s positive that Neurohacker Collective offers a 100-day refund policy, so you might not have much more to lose than return S&H charges if it doesn’t meet your needs and preferences.